kznrluk/aski/README.md

 The name of the model you want to use.
 It must be a valid value that can be used with the OpenAI API.

 [Models - OpenAI API](https://platform.openai.com/docs/models/chatgpt)

-**Current**

-Indicates whether the profile is currently active.
-Profiles set to true will be used.

 **AutoSave**